Maks Levin: Death

 Levin went missing on 13 March 2022, when he left, together with Oleksiy Chernyshov, to photograph consequences of Russian aggression near Huta-Mezhyhirska in the Kyiv Oblast.
 Connection to them was interrupted that day.
 His body was found near the village on 1 April 2022.
 According to the Ukrainian Prosecutor General's Office, he was fatally shot twice by Russian servicemen while unarmed and wearing a press jacket.
 According to a report published by Reporters Without Borders, he was executed by Russian soldiers, probably members of the 155th Guards Naval Infantry Brigade, possibly after being interrogated and tortured.
 Levin's friend who was with him at the time, Oleksiy Chernyshov, was likely burned alive by Russian soldiers.

 Levin was posthumously awarded the Order for Courage.
 A funeral service was held in Kyiv's St. Michael's Cathedral.
 The head of the Orthodox Church of Ukraine, Metropolitan Epiphaniy, said that he was "one of the best photographers of modern Ukraine", who "served the truth".
 The funeral was at the new cemetery in Boyarka.

-The killing of Maksim Levin was condemned by the Director-General of the UNESCO Audrey Azoulay in a press-release published on the 3rd of April.
+The killing of Maksim Levin was condemned by the Director-General of the UNESCO Audrey Azoulay in a press-release published on 3 April.
 According to global monitoring on the safety of journalists by the UNESCO's Observatory of Killed Journalists, Levin was the sixth journalist killed in Ukraine in 2022.